khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Future directions

-Investigate the potential of using de Bruijn Graphs to;

-- Identify reverse complimented regions from a dBG
-- Identify genetic distance and infer phylogeny from a dBG
-- Process sequences in databases storing dBG structures back to the database, reducing active memory limits for large numbers of large sequences
+- from first principals in sequences that have evolved in an order consistent with data from a progressive tree, show that the bubbles in the graph correspond to nodes in a tree and are similarly ordered
+- using data with known topologies and unambiguous evolution
+  - show that the algorithm has statistical performance consistent with progressive alignment
+  - show that the algorithm has superior performance wrt time and memory to progressive alignment
-- Investigate advantage wrt species subject to lateral gene flow
+- investigate sequences in species subject to lateral gene flow
-  - eg: Bacteria, Archaea
-  - identifying multi-rooted phylogenies
-- Investigate using dBG's for targeted sequence extraction using pattern recognition templates
-- Identify strategies for chosing the ideal kmer length for a given set of sequences

 # Thanks